dsemak/xz-rs/lzma-safe/README.md

 ## License

 `lzma-safe` is distributed under the terms of the MIT license.
+See [`LICENSE`](../LICENSE).
 The crate depends on the system `liblzma` library, which is available under the LGPL v2.1-or-later.